 The U.S. transplant system saves more lives than any other country in the world.

-The February 2021 newsletter of the International Registry in Organ Donation and Transplantation (IRODaT) ranks the United States highest in the world in the rate of deceased donation and rates of kidney, liver and lung transplantation, based on 2020 preliminary data.
+The February 2021 newsletter of the International Registry in Organ Donation and Transplantation (IRODaT) ranks the United States highest in the world in the rate of deceased donation and rates of kidney and liver transplantation, based on 2020 preliminary data.
 IRODaT calculates the rates by comparing the reported number of donors and transplant procedures by million population for each nation.

 The full report is accessible here.

-International data ranks the U.S. highest in rates of deceased donors and kidney, liver and lung transplants.
+International data ranks the U.S. highest in rates of deceased donors and of kidney and liver transplants from deceased donors.